Net zero targets

 We evaluate the net zero target as: Poor

 Australia included the target to achieve net zero by 2050 in its updated NDCs in October 2021 and June 2022.
 Details were published in the Long-term Emission Reductions Plan submitted as its Long-term Strategy (LTS) to the UNFCCC in October 2021.
-The long-term plan states Australia will not legislate its net zero target, but the most recent NDC set by the new government aims to formalise the targets in legislation.
+The Climate Change Bill 2022 enshrined the 2050 target in the law.

 The Long-term Emission Reductions Plan leaves a significant emissions gap between its planned reductions and its net zero target in 2050.

-The strategy presents ambiguous emissions scenarios that reduce emissions, at most, by 66% to 85% below 2005 emissions levels (rather than 100%).
+The strategy presents ambiguous emissions scenarios that reduce emissions by 60% below 2005 emissions level, excluding LULUCF (rather than 100%).
 The strategy relies on global technology trends, carbon offsets and further unknown technology “breakthroughs” rather presenting any new policies.

-The Long-term Emission Reductions plan relies on so-called global technology trends for 15% of the reductions needed and a further 15% from “future technology breakthroughs” - compared to its 2005 baseline.
-A further 10-20% of reductions are expected to come from international or domestic offsets.
+The Long-term Emission Reductions plan relies on so-called global technology trends for 15% of the reductions needed and a further 15% from “future technology breakthroughs” ‑ below its 2005 baseline.
+A further 10% of reductions are expected to come from international or domestic offsets.
 Overall, the plan relies heavily on the future development of low-emissions technology with no plans to phase out coal, curb fossil fuel exports, or hold heavy polluters accountable.

-Similarly, the modelling behind the new Labor Government proposed policies is unclear on how net zero can be achieved, and also relies heavily on carbon offsets (Reputex, 2021).
+The government still has to update its 2050 climate strategy.
+Similarly, the modelling behind the government’s proposed policies is unclear on how net zero can be achieved, and also relies heavily on carbon offsets.

 Ten key elements